 The first volume was available in March 1963 and the others were slowly rolled out the rest of the year.
 These books were available in supermarkets and grocery stores such as Safeway and Krogers.
-Each of the eight books in the set contained 100 to 180 recipes depending on the volume with tons of full color pictures to entice a homemaker to try a new recipe.
-They each had wipeable full color glossy covers designed especially for everyday use.
+Each of the eight books in the set contained 100 to 180 recipes depending on the volume with tons of full-color pictures to entice a homemaker to try a new recipe.
+They each had wipeable full-color glossy covers designed especially for everyday use.
 At a dollar each, the cookbooks were considered inexpensive ways to “create excitingly different meals with pride and confidence”.
 Like all Better Homes and Gardens cookbooks and recipes they held the “Test Kitchen” seal of approval that promises each recipe was “tested over and over till it rated superior – in practicality, ease of preparation and deliciousness”.

 A 1964 article talking about the promotion called the books “a group of brilliantly illustrated, expertly written … specifically designed to spark the urge to create new and zestful dishes”.
-The article goes on to say that these are jammed packed with ideas, menus and of course recipes that uses everyday ingredients.
+The article goes on to say that these are jammed packed with ideas, menus, and of course recipes that use everyday ingredients.
 Not meant to be exhaustive encyclopedias, the subjects of the cookbooks were chosen by the editors because they felt these were topics that were of interest to the average cook.

 In 1964, other supermarkets, such as A&P and First National started doing the promotion again starting with Best Buffets and slowly rolling out the rest.
-In some ads the first book was a special price of 49 cents and then each books were 79 cents after that.
+In some ads, the first book was a special price of 49 cents and then each book were 79 cents after that.
 While other stores charge 99 cents for each volume of the cookbooks.
 I am assuming different markets just charged different prices.

-In 1965, Johnson & Johnson ran a promotion that if the coupon above was filled out and sent in with proof of purchase of a Johnson & Johnson first aid product along with $2.25, they would mail you four of these cookbooks at one’s choosing.
+In 1965, Johnson & Johnson ran a promotion that if the coupon above was filled out and sent in with proof of purchase of a Johnson & Johnson first aid product along with $2.25, they would mail you four of these cookbooks of one’s choosing.
 Above is an ad that ran in newspapers along with the display that was in grocery stores.

 Even though all the ads and articles allude to recipes being unique to these volumes that is not the case.
-There are quite of bit of recipe overlap between the New Cook Book and the Creative Cooking Library.
+There is quite of bit of recipe overlap between the New Cook Book and the Creative Cooking Library.
 Does that mean I regret buying them?
 Not at all.
 They do exactly what they are meant to do.
 Focuses your attention on recipes perfect for specific events.
 If I had just used the 1960s version of the New Cook Book to pick a Thanksgiving menu, I for sure would have been influenced by my modern sensibilities of what a holiday meal should be.
-I definitely would not have picked such items as the tomato starter, curried wheat bites, Waldorf salad nor mincemeat pie.
+I definitely would not have picked such items as the tomato starter, curried wheat bites, Waldorf salad, or mincemeat pie.
 I am glad that these cookbooks give me a better idea of the thought process of someone in the 1960s creating a meal.

 These are definitely some of my favorite cookbooks in my collection.
-Actually I am a sucker for anything connected to the women’s magazines of the past.
-This collection is especially great for the very mid century full color pictures and the menus included in each volume.
-I think that they would be a perfect addition to a cookbook collection especially for someone who loves the 1960s.
+Actually, I am a sucker for anything connected to the women’s magazines of the past.
+This collection is especially great for the very mid-century full-color pictures and the menus included in each volume.
+I think that they would be a perfect addition to a cookbook collection, especially for someone who loves the 1960s.

 A&P Supermarket Ad.
 The Evening Independent.
 April 9, 1964.